 - Sometimes the operation may damage some other parts of the pituitary gland.
 This may cause a reduced production of some other hormones.
 If this occurs, you can take replacement hormone therapy.

 - Sometimes it is not possible to remove all the cells which make the excess ACTH.
 If this occurs and the ACTH remains high following surgery, options include a second operation or other treatments listed below.

 Other treatments for a pituitary adenoma

 Where pituitary surgery is not possible, is declined, or has failed, other treatments may be considered:

 - Radiotherapy to the pituitary gland can destroy the pituitary adenoma.
 This has a good chance of success but may take months or years to take effect.
 Medication (see below) may be needed until the radiation treatment takes effect.
 Also, the radiotherapy may damage the normal pituitary cells and may cause low levels of other hormones made by the pituitary gland.
 However, replacement hormone therapy can usually be taken if this occurs.

 - Surgery to remove both adrenal glands is an option.
 This stops your body making any cortisol (and other hormones) from your adrenal glands.
 You will need lifelong replacement therapy of certain hormones.
-However, the adenoma will remain in the pituitary and continue to produce high levels of ACTH which can cause problems in some cases.
+However, the adenoma will remain in the pituitary gland and continue to produce high levels of ACTH which can cause problems in some cases.